unisi-tech/unisi/docs/unisi-programming-spec.md

 - If a handler is missing, `changed` events assign incoming value directly.
 - Dialog remains active if callback returns message/update that keeps it open.
 - `prepare()` runs when screen is displayed and is appropriate for sync/rebuild logic.
+-  A standout feature of HTML component is its interactive zoom capability: by including a scale property (e.g., "scale": 1) in your data configuration, a slider control will automatically render above the content.
+This allows end-users to dynamically scale the entire HTML block—including text, images, and layout—from 0.5x to 3.0x.

 ## 18 Example Sources in This Repository